 - Exploring new markets for business expansion

-- Complying legal requirements since laws, regulation and contractual requirements can be fulfilled by implementing ISO 27001.
+- Complying legal requirements since laws, regulations, and contractual requirements can be fulfilled by implementing ISO 27001.

-- SCOPE DETERMINATION: Our compliance team works on understanding the business and ISMS context.
-We indulge in discussion at various level with decision makers to understand your business processes in detail.
+- SCOPE DETERMINATION: The compliance team works on understanding the business and ISMS context, indulging in discussions at various levels with decision-makers to understand your business processes in detail.

-- IMPLEMENTATION: Here, we start by implementing compliance for the organisation.
-Each department and team that has been covered in the scope is provided with a list of security controls, access controls, communication channels, SOPs etc. Once this is done, we conduct an efficiency check to determine the efficiency of the controls that have been introduced.
+- IMPLEMENTATION: Here, security experts start by implementing compliance for the organization.
+Each department and team that has been covered in the scope is provided with a list of security controls, access controls, communication channels, SOPs, etc. Once this is done, they conduct an efficiency check to determine the efficiency of the controls that have been introduced.

-- INTERNAL AUDIT: Also known as ISO:27001 Pre-Audit; here, we ensure whether the implemented controls and processes are being followed within the organisation.
-These tests check the level at which ISO 27001 has been implemented and its adaptation in the organisation.
+- INTERNAL AUDIT: Also known as ISO:27001 Pre-Audit; here, security experts ensure whether the implemented controls and processes are being followed within the organization.
+These tests check the level at which ISO 27001 has been implemented and its adaptation in the organization.

-These standards help in setting parameters for organizations within an industry and thus ensures that ISO accredited organization functions in a smooth and secured manner without worrying about abiding the law.
+These standards help in setting parameters for organizations within an industry and thus ensures that ISO accredited organization functions in a smooth and secure manner without worrying about abiding the law.